-Students are organised into classes of similar ability by considering their results in NAPLAN, a placement test conducted in Year 6 and teacher input from their primary school for Year 7, and by considering their results in Year 7 as well as teacher input for Year 8.
+Students are organised into classes of similar ability through a process which considers NAPLAN results, a Year 6 placement test, and teacher input from primary school.
+Furthermore, teacher input and results in Year 7 are considered for Year 8 placement.
 The organisation of classes in this way allows for the appropriate differentiation and support for all students.

 In Academic Extension classes, the WA Curriculum is delivered with increased complexity and speed of delivery, with additional activities/competitions and learning opportunities.
-Programs delivered to Academic Extension Program students are differentiated to reflect accelerated learning and students will be expected to complement their classwork with additional follow up work at home to keep pace with the course.
+Students in the Academic Extension classes receive a differentiated program to reflect accelerated learning, and students will be expected to complement their classwork with additional work at home to keep pace with the course.

 In Advanced classes, students are typically in the second tier of high performing students with regards to ranking in the cohort.
 The WA Curriculum will be delivered in all classes with some increase in complexity, and speed of delivery.
-The Advanced class program is best suited to students who perform well when work is delivered to them in a classroom setting with some follow up required at home.
+The Advanced class program is best suited to students who perform well when work is delivered to them in a classroom setting, with some additional work required at home.
 Students will remain in Advanced class placement by maintaining continued high performance ranking.

-The Core and Focus program is a dedicated learning program that recognises students have varying needs regarding their preferred learning style and ability to access the curriculum.
-The students in the Focus and Core Mathematics course follow the Year 7/8 Mathematics WA Curriculum but with the delivery of less complex content, focusing on core numerical skills.
+The Core and Focus classes follow a dedicated learning program that recognises students have varying needs regarding their learning style and ability to access the curriculum.
+The students in the Focus and Core Mathematics course follow the Year 7/8 Mathematics WA Curriculum but with the delivery of less complex content, focusing on core foundational skills.
 Class sizes are kept smaller so teachers are able to provide more one on one assistance to students with an emphasis on functional numeracy.
-Selection in these programs is based on historic mathematic results, indicating the need for explicit numeracy support.
+Selection in these programs is based on historic mathematic performance, indicating the need for explicit numeracy support.